ethan-alderson/SpokenDigitRecognition/README.md

 Libraries: PyTorch, NumPy, Pandas, Librosa, Matplotlib

-Training: Running main.py will initiate a 25 epoch training cycle utilizng 80% of the data, followed by an accuracy test on the remaining 20% of the data.
+Training: Running main.py will initiate a 25 epoch training cycle utilizing 80% of the data, followed by an accuracy test on the remaining 20% of the data.
 This test has shown that the model reaches well over 90% accuracy with dropout layers used in training and a 0.001 learning rate.